level5/convergent/elasticsearch/01-intr.md

 > By default, every field in a document is indexed (has an inverted index) and thus is searchable.

 所以第一步要做的事情是：
-1. ndex a document per employee, which contains all the details of a single employee.
+1. index a document per employee, which contains all the details of a single employee.
 2. Each document will be of type employee.
 3. That type will live in the megacorp index.
 4. That index will reside within our Elasticsearch cluster.